sigpwny/pwnybot/README.md

 + Manage Roles
 + Manage Threads

+Additionally, go to the 'Bot' tab and enable the 'Message Content Intent'.

 In the future, more permission may be needed, so ask the current maintainer.

 Then, copy the link and invite the bot to your server.